wangyidong3/DataScience-Blog/life_blog.md

 ### 2019-02-28
-Tips for Deep Reinforcement learning
+Tips for Deep Reinforcement learning:
 - Best resource: [Spinning Up in Deep RL] (https://spinningup.openai.com/en/latest/index.html), include workshop in youtube.
 - other online course on udacity and udemy.
 Watch it at 2x.
 - Take handwritten notes.
 This will drastically increase your ability to retain the information.